Narwallets/meta-pool/README.md

 ### Internal Clearing, inmmediate unstakings, ultra-low gas staking

 By managing multiple users and staking pools, this contracts also gives the users the chance to **inmmediate unstakings** and **ultra-low gas stakings**.
-By acting as a clearing house, users intending to stake are matched with users inteding to unstake; when matches are made, both users can complete their transacionts with ultra-low-fees in the stake case and **immediate availability in the unstake** case.
+By acting as a clearing house, users intending to stake are matched with users inteding to unstake; when matches are made, both users can complete their transactions with ultra-low-fees in the stake case and **immediate availability in the unstake** case.

 ### SKASH NEP-Tokens